 - Slap Brush: This is one of the easier methods of Frisco texturing and very DIY-friendly.
 All you’ll need is a good quality stomp brush with Tampico bristles.
 When applying the compound, hold the brush perpendicular to the ceiling or wall and press into it to create that stippled look.
 Other methods include using a hopper gun or a professional air compressor.
 If your main goal is to hide imperfections, the slap brush style is one of the best options.

-- Orange Peel: It’s easy to confuse orange peel with knockdown because they are rather similar in appearance, except that orange peel has a slightly bumpier surface because it does not need a knockdown tool for finishing.
+- Orange Peel: It’s easy to confuse orange peel with a knockdown because they are rather similar in appearance, except that orange peel has a slightly bumpier surface because it does not need a knockdown tool for finishing.
 Since orange peel is a type of splatter, you’ll get the best effects with a hopper spray gun and air compressor.

-- Comb Style: To create the comb pattern that looks like rainbows, your local Frisco handyman recommends using a toothed trowel.
+- Comb Style: To create a comb pattern that looks like rainbows, your local Frisco handyman recommends using a toothed trowel.
 But do practice some test patterns to help you decide whether you want it to look uniform or not since there are more artistic ways to apply the comb style.

-- Sand Swirl: For this popular method, you would use spray sand that you apply to the surface area and then use a paint brush to create any shapes and forms.
-We recommend using a wide paint brush to create large swirls.
+- Sand Swirl: For this popular method, you would use spray sand that you apply to the surface area and then use a paintbrush to create any shapes and forms.
+We recommend using a wide paintbrush to create large swirls.

 - Rough Wall: If you want rough texture walls, you’ll probably want to create a rustic environment.
 In that case, using silica sand is your best option.

-Why Hire Mr. Handyman of Frisco For Drywall Texturing?
+Why Hire Mr. Handyman of Frisco for Drywall Texturing?

 Mr. Handyman’s team of experts has been serving the local community of Frisco and surrounding areas for many years, always bringing a positive attitude to every appointment and assigned task.